 A person is guilty of air bag fraud when they obtain property from another person or a third person by knowingly selling, installing, or reinstalling any object, including any counterfeit air bag or nonfunctional air bag, in lieu of an air bag that was designed for the make, model, and year of the vehicle, as part of the vehicle inflatable restraint system.

 In other words, this crime means selling or using an air bag or another car safety feature that is not meant for the specific make or model of the car in question.
 If you knowingly do this, you could face an air bag fraud crime.

-But, keep in mind that one important aspect of this crime is intent.
+But, keep in mind that if you are accused of airbag fraud, all is not lost!
+There are many ways that you can defend yourself against the charge.
+One important aspect of this crime is intent, and this could come to your defense in some cases.
 For the action above to be considered air bag fraud, the person must intend to defraud someone else through this action.
 So, if you did not know that the air bag was not made for the make, model, or year of the car that the person buying it has, you can fight the charge.
 If charged with this crime, but you did not intent to defraud someone else, use this as a defense.
 However, it can be difficult to prove what your intention was.
 This is because it is essentially your word against someone else’s.

 There are ways to prove intent and establish other defenses for yourself.
 If you can prove that your intent was admirable, the charges might be dropped.
 If you would like to make your defense stronger, please consider contacting an attorney.
 A good lawyer will review your situation and help you proceed in the best way.
 Contact our office to speak with a lawyer about your situation and get started on your defense as soon as possible.